tmatic-trading/crypto-platform/README.md

 ## Installation on local computer

-1. Create a new folder and download the program there. *This is not required, but it is recommended to install and activate the venv virtual environment to avoid installing Python packages globally.*
+1. Create a new folder and download the program there. *This is not required, but it is recommended to install and activate the venv virtual environment to avoid installing Python packages globally.
+For example for Linux: 1) python3 -m venv venv 2) source venv/bin/activate*
 2. Install the packages:

 ```